City-of-Helsinki/respa/docs/permissions.rst

    * updates the details of the Resources in the Unit.

+5. Unit Viewer

+   * examines and modifies end users reservations on request

-5. User with the permission granted in step 3 (in Varaamo)
+6. User with the permission granted in step 3 (in Varaamo)

    * approves reservations.